omriharel/deej/README.md

 If you'd rather not download a compiled executable, or want to extend deej or modify it to your needs, feel free to clone the repository and build it yourself.
 All you need is a Go 1.14 (or above) environment on your machine.
 If you go this route, make sure to check out the [developer scripts](./scripts).

 Like other Go packages, you can also use the `go get` tool: `go get -u github.com/omriharel/deej`.
+Please note that the package code now resides in the `pkg/deej` directory, and needs to be imported from there if used inside another project.

 If you need any help with this, please [join our Discord server](https://discord.gg/nf88NJu).